tallesl/Rich-Hickey-fanclub/README.md

 >
 > Along the way, I discovered Common Lisp, which was much more flexible, dynamic, simpler, and fast enough, and decided that was how I wanted to program.
 Finally, with Clojure, that is becoming possible, and practical, for me.

+Rich's [A History of Clojure](https://download.clojure.org/papers/clojure-hopl-iv-final.pdf) (2020) was accepted and included in [HOPL-IV](https://hopl4.sigplan.org/).
+It details history, rationale, process, and people behind Clojure development.

 ## Other people

 Here are some people comments on Hickey's work.